ElvenTools/elven-tools-website/src/docs/jump-start.md

 elven-tools nft-minter set-roles
 Transaction: https://devnet-explorer.elrond.com/transactions/b156ebc9f91a75c56ee5e1ae034c2e4ce09a9de16cde79f297221b457902e326
 ```

+You would also need to call the `elven-tools nft-minter shuffle` at least once.
+This one is accessible for everyone.
+Everyone can call it to change the following index, which will be minted without knowing precisely what it will be.

 The following steps can be different on what you want to achieve.
 You can start minting directly or set up so-called 'drops' where you will define how many tokens will be minted in one drop.
 You can also always start or pause the minting process.
 What is necessary is that the contract will always mint randomly in all cases.
 Let's see how it looks when we want just to start the minting: `elven-tools nft-minter start-minting` and `elven-tools nft-minter mint` You will be asked to provide how many tokens you would wish to mint.
 Remember that the Smart Contract will have limits per one address.
 See how to check them later in this article.